ironsheep/P2-vscode-langserv-extension/Spin2-ToolChain.md

 | pnut | pnut_shell.bat | Compiler provided by Parallax.com.
 (Chip Gracey) <br>**Windows only**
 | pnut_ts | pnut_ts | Compiler provided by Parallax.com, and Iron Sheep Productions, LLC.
 (Chip Gracey, and Stephen M. Moraco) <br>**All Platforms**

+A couple of expected paths per platform and the user's environment variables are used to find the install for each compiler.

+*(TBD) add list of paths per platform.*

 ### Configuration Variables provided for User-Tasks use

 | Name | Purpose | Set by |